 Gardeners grow this annual plant during the warm summer months in USDA plant hardiness zones 2 through 11.
 Pattypan squash does best in zones 4 through 7, but it will grow in cooler and warmer climates when it is provided with adequate water.

 When Should You Plant Pattypan Squash?

 Pattypan squash likes warm weather, and it will not tolerate even a light frost.
-Plant them after all risk of frost in your area has passed, and the soil temperature reaches at least 77 degrees Fahrenheit.
+Plant it after all risk of frost in your area has passed, and the soil temperature reaches at least 77 degrees Fahrenheit.

 This squash variety needs 45 to 55 days of warm summer temperatures to reach maturity and produce well, so plan accordingly.
 Make sure you plant them after spring's last frost but allow the plants enough time to mature before fall's first frost.

-Soil, Sunlight and Water Recommendations for Pattypan Squash
+Soil, Sunlight, and Water Recommendations for Pattypan Squash

 If your garden is small or if you want to make harvesting easier, you can easily train your pattypan squash onto a trellis.
 Simply weave young growth through the trellis or gently attach it with a soft cloth or string.
 This will encourage upward rather than outward expansion.

 When you are trellising squash plants, pay extra attention to your watering schedule.
-Plants on the ground can sink suckers into the soil to pull out more nutrients and water if need be.
+Plants on the ground can sink suckers into the soil to pull out more nutrients and water if needed.
 Trellised plants don't have this luxury, and they will rely on you to give them a bit of extra TLC.